KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Let’s dive into these three ad objective categories.

-Whereas awareness plants the seeds, consideration gets the plant growing.
+While awareness plants the seeds, consideration gets the plant growing.
 This objective gets people thinking about your business and makes them want to know more.
 For example, if your store has compelling content that describes what makes them unique, users will want to learn more.

 5. Ad Placement

-6. Ad Quality & Relevance
+6. Ad Relevance & Quality

-- Feedback from users – are they engaging with the ad, or are they scrolling past or even clicking “this isn’t relevant to me”?
+- Feedback from users: Are they engaging with the ad, or are they scrolling past or even clicking “this isn’t relevant to me”?

-- Quality of the ad – Are your headlines and copy engaging, do you have low quality images or videos being delivered?
+- Quality of the ad: Are your headlines and copy engaging, do you have low-quality images or videos being delivered?

-- Conversions rate – are users actually taking the action you want them to take?
+- Conversions rate: Are users actually taking the action you want them to take?

 - Engagement bait